A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-5-14-on-mindfulness.markdown

 toc: true
 tags: mindfulness islam
 featured: true
-image : mind.jpeg
+image : brain.jpg
 ---
 ‬
 Mind full or mind empty ?

 ### Introduction

-`"It is Allah Who has created the heavens and the earth and everything in between in six aeons, then established Himself on the Throne.
+`"It is God who has created the heavens and the earth and everything in between in six aeons, then established Himself on the Throne.
 You have no protector or intercessor besides Him.
 Will you not then be mindful?
 (32:4)"`